aimee-mcneil-melville/ToDo-Full-Stack/packages/dreamfest/README.md

 ### 1. Show all locations

-- [x] Have a look at the `GET /locations` route in `routes/locations.ts`
+- [ ] Have a look at the `GET /api/v1/locations` route in `server/routes/locations.ts`
-- [x] Complete the `getAllLocations` function in `db/index.ts` and have it return a Promise that resolves to an array of locations from the database
+- [ ] Complete the `getAllLocations` function in `db/index.ts` and have it return a Promise that resolves to an array of locations from the database
 - [ ] Complete the route using your new database function
 <details style="padding-left: 2em">
   <summary>Tip</summary>